tobiheim/simple-teams-direct-routing-lab/README.md

 #### 6. Request Public Certificate for the SBC

-To establish a secure Connection (TLS) between Microsoft Teams and the SBC, you need to request a certificate for the SBC.
+To establish a secure connection (TLS) between Microsoft Teams and the SBC, you need to request a certificate for the SBC.
 There are multiple ways how you can request the cert.
-The following sample are some of them:
+The following samples are some of them:
-- Directly on the SBC (SBC certificate wizard)
+- Directly on the SBC (SBC Certificate Wizard)
 - [DigiCert Certificate Utility for Windows](https://www.digicert.com/support/tools/certificate-utility-for-windows)
 - MMC on Windows (Microsoft Management Console)